Teaching Language Models to Self-Improve through Interactive Demonstrations: Related Work

-\paragraph{Training to Self-Improve} Besides prompting LLMs to self-improve, some recent work also explored training a smaller model to self-improve.
-Many work such as \citet{refiner,corrector,madaan2021think,yasunaga2020graphbased,du-etal-2022-read} considered using multiple models to generate feedback and improvement, which relates to model ensemble methods \cite{Dietterich2000EnsembleMI}.
+\paragraph{Training LMs to Self-Improve} Besides prompting methods, recent work also explored approaches to train a LM to self-improve.
+LMSI \cite{llm-can-self-improve} trains LMs (e.g., PaLM-540B) with self-generated, self-consistent answers to improve their task performance, yet we found such method ineffective for small LMs.
+Many work such as \citet{refiner,corrector,madaan2021think,yasunaga2020graphbased,du-etal-2022-read} considered using multiple small LMs to generate feedback and improvement, which also relates to model ensemble methods \cite{Dietterich2000EnsembleMI}.
 For example, \citet{corrector} trains a ``corrector'' to improve answers generated by a given fixed generator.
 This method gathers improved attempts by sampling from the generator and pairing high-scoring attempts with low-scoring ones.
 It also does not provide reasonings (e.g., feedbacks) for each improvement. \citet{refiner} first trains a feedback model by using a set of predefined rules that perturbs an original solution, and then trains a separate model to generate answers conditioned on the feedback.
-Our work leverages LLMs to train a single model capable of generating both feedback and improvement, and also does not require any predefined rules (e.g., using LLMs as the $\mathrm{FBK}$ module).
-More recently, \citet{saunders2022selfcritiquing,selfee2023} has attempted to equip a single small model to self-improve by training on LLM demonstrations, but found that it had little to no effect for small models on math/reasoning tasks.
+Our work leverages LLMs to train a single model capable of generating both feedback and improvement, and also does not require any predefined rules (e.g., using LLMs as the $\mathrm{FBK}$ module). \citet{saunders2022selfcritiquing,selfee2023} has attempted to equip a single small model to self-improve by training on LLM demonstrations, but found that it had little to no effect for small models on math/reasoning tasks.
 Our work presents analyses of how these previous methods can fail, and proposes \algo{} that can train a small model to self-improve and achieve better task performance.

-\paragraph{Generating Better Feedbacks} Instead of focusing on learning to generate both a feedback and an improved attempt, work such as \citet{verify-step-by-step, saunders2022selfcritiquing} studies mainly how to generate better feedbacks. \citet{saunders2022selfcritiquing} collects critiques with human labelers on model or human-generated attempts, and trains models of different sizes to compare their self-critiquing abilities. \citet{verify-step-by-step} first collects large-scale feedback data by having humans annotate the correctness of each step in a solution, and then trains a model to directly generate solutions that avoid these errors.
-As opposed to this line of research, we aim to train a model that can perform in-context self-improvement by iteratively revising its own attempt with its own feedback.